 When it comes to fibroids, exercise can help you:

-- Maintain a healthy BMI: Being overweight or obese is a potential risk factor for fibroid growth, so maintaining a healthy body mass index (BMI) between 18.5 and 25 is generally recommended.
-Losing any excess weight can also help reduce back or pelvic pain, both of which are common fibroid symptoms.
+- Maintain a healthy BMI: Maintaining a healthy body mass index (BMI) between 18.5 and 25 is generally recommended to lower your risk of fibroid growth.
+It can also help common fibroid symptoms, including back or pelvic pain.

 - Boost endorphins: Endorphins released during exercise are the natural painkillers produced by our bodies.
 They can help reduce fibroid-related pain, like severe menstrual cramps, pelvic pain, and back and leg pain.

-- Gain more energy: The type of heavy menstrual bleeding associated with fibroids can sometimes result in low energy levels.
+- Gain more energy: Heavy menstrual bleeding associated with fibroids can sometimes result in low energy levels.
 In extreme cases, some individuals develop anemia, which causes fatigue, weakness, and shortness of breath.
-Although it may seem counterintuitive, using energy to exercise can give you the extra boost you need to make it through the day.
+Exercise can give you the extra boost you need to make it through the day.

 - Potentially reduce fibroid growth: While exercise probably won’t shrink or eliminate your fibroids, it can potentially reduce future fibroid growth and related symptoms.

 Most women with uterine fibroids can exercise and experience all the health benefits that regular physical activity offers.
 You may need to be careful about which types of activities you pursue, especially if bending or heavy lifting is involved.

 Best Exercise for Uterine Fibroids

 Before beginning your exercise program, we recommend you discuss the following types of activities with your doctor:

 Cardio Exercise: You may want to base the bulk of your exercise plan on cardiovascular activities like walking, running, biking, or swimming.
 These activities are particularly good for helping individuals manage their weight, improve sleep, and raise energy levels.